Content Warning: This production contains an enactment of sexual assault that may be upsetting for some audience members.

 Born in Milwaukee, John Neumeier is a leading international choreographer with a diverse body of work, much of it focused on preserving ballet tradition within a modern dramatic framework.
 He was a dancer with Stuttgart Ballet and Director of Ballett Frankfurt before joining The Hamburg Ballet as Director and Chief Choreographer in 1973.

-Russian-born Sergei Prokofiev was one of the major composers of the 20th century, known and celebrated for his symphonies, operas, piano sonatas and ballets, notably Romeo and Juliet and Peter and the Wolf, widely considered his masterpieces.
+Russian-born Sergei Prokofiev was one of the major composers of the 20th century, best known and celebrated for his symphonies, concerti, film music, operas, piano sonatas and ballets, most notably Cinderella and Romeo and Juliet, which is considered one of his greatest works.

 Alfred Schnittke was a Russian composer renowned for developing the technique of “polystylism,” by which he juxtaposed elements from different musical periods.
 His vast oeuvre includes symphonies, concertos, film scores and the ballet Peer Gynt.